openfga/community/ADOPTERS.md

 ## Companies/Projects using OpenFGA in production

 These companies and projects are using OpenFGA in production.
-If your company is using OpenFGA open a PR to add your company or project name and a description of how you are using OpenFGA.
+You can also learn about OpenFGA adoption stories in the [OpenFGA in Action Playlist](https://www.youtube.com/playlist?list=PLUR5l-oTFZqVEUCHUwcBzkEs-1kioF813).

 | Company / Project | Use Case |
 |-------------------|----------|